Freedom Vote: Background

 In addition to a poll tax, the Mississippi voting registration procedure in 1963 required Mississippians to fill out a 21-question registration form and to answer, to the satisfaction of the white registrars, a question on the interpretation of any one of the 285 sections of the state's constitution.
-As a result, African-Americans made up a large portion of the voting-age population yet only a small fraction of them were registered; in Mississippi's 2nd Congressional District, despite making up more than half of the total adult population, fewer than 3% of eligible black voters were registered.
+As a result, African-Americans made up a large portion of the voting-age population, yet only a small fraction of them were registered; in Mississippi's 2nd Congressional District, despite making up more than half of the total adult population, fewer than 3% of eligible black voters were registered.
 Statewide, between 5% and 6% of eligible blacks were registered to vote.

 Freedom Vote

 On October 6, 1963, a convention at the Masonic Temple in Jackson nominated Clarksdale, Mississippi, pharmacist and NAACP leader Aaron Henry for governor, and activist Edwin King for lieutenant governor.
-It was the first black-white integrated ticket for state leadership of Mississippi since Reconstruction era.
+It was the first black-white integrated ticket for state leadership of Mississippi since the Reconstruction era.
 From October 14 to November 4, volunteers worked to spread information about the Freedom Vote as widely as possible amongst voters.

 Beginning on November 2, polling stations set up in barber shops, churches, drug stores in black neighborhoods and began accepting ballots.
 When polling concluded on November 4, 78,869 ballots had been submitted by blacks across Mississippi, four times the number of blacks registered to vote.